KUAN-HSUN-LI/CTF/README.md

 ## Pwn

 -   three directories in pwn including different kind of problems
     -   portal-gun
-         -type this command in server side.
+        -   type this command in server side.
 It should be hooked by the library in the directory.
             ```
             LD_PRELOAD=./hook.so ncat -ve ./portal_gun -kl 8888
             ```